-(2) Has been pledged as collateral under the revolving credit facility (the "Key Facility") with KeyBank National Association ("Key"), the Note Funding Agreement (the "NYL Facility" and, together with the Key Facility, the "Credit Facilities") with several entities owned or affiliated with New York Life Insurance Company ("NYL Noteholders") and/or the term debt securitization in connection with which an affiliate of the Company made an offering of \$100.0 million in aggregate principal amount of fixed rate asset-backed notes that were issued in conjunction with the \$160.0 million securitization of securitization of securitization of securitization.
+(2) Has been pledged as collateral under the revolving credit facility (the "Key Facility") with KeyBank National Association ("Key"), the Note Funding Agreement (the "NYL Facility" and, together with the Key Facility, the "Credit Facilities") with several entities owned or affiliated with New York Life Insurance Company ("NYL Noteholders") and/or the term debt securitization in connection with which an affiliate of the Company made an offering of \$100.0 million in aggregate principal amount of fixed rate asset-backed notes that were issued in conjunction with the \$160.0 million securitization of secured loans the Company completed on August 13, 2019 ("the Asset-Backed Notes").

 (3) All non-affiliate investments are investments in which the Company owns less than 5% of the voting securities of the portfolio company.
 All non-controlled affiliate investments are investments in which the Company owns 5% or more of the voting securities of the portfolio company but not more than 25% of the voting securities of the portfolio company.
-All controlled affiliate investments in which the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+All controlled affiliate investments in which the Company.
+All controlled affiliate investments in which the Company owns securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).